deRegent/CarND-Vehicle-Detection/writeup.md

 The code for this step is contained in the section "Step 5.
 Testing the pipeline" of the IPython notebook P5.ipynb

 First of all, I did not used color and spatial features and it boosted computations because the pipeline does less operations.
 Second, I only looked in the determined regions of intrest in the image instead of processing the whole frame.
+I also extracted HOG features for the entire region of intrest and when subsampled them, instead of computing them all over again for the individual sliding windows.

-With that I achieved speed of 2.4 frames per second on the project video.
+With all of that I achieved speed of 2.4 frames per second on the project video.

 These are the examples how my pipeline is working on the test images: